 3 February 2020, 8pm (in the Theatre)

 and will take the form of an EXTRAORDINARY GENERAL MEETING to consider two resolutions for changes to the Articles of Association.
 This will involve proposals for a restructure of General Council and amendments/clarification to Honorary Memberships.
-Further details of the proposals will be notified shortly.

 You must be a member if you wish to attend these meetings and you must pre-register your interest in attending via your membership page which you can log into here.

-Meetings are divided into open and closed sessions.
+General open meetings are divided into open and closed sessions.
 A short Q&A will take place at the end of the open meeting after which point the meeting will be cleared to allow any sensitive matters to be discussed privately.

 Documentation will be archived on our Agendas & Minutes page here.